mtreigelman/mtreigelman/README.md

 - Predict implicit ratings from four features (whether a user is likely to like/buy a specifc item), using data from this [Booking.com Kaggle competition](https://www.kaggle.com/teresasereno/booking-challenge-data).
 Placed in the top 10 out of 55 teams.

-###### **Linear Regression Model Python Library Creation**:

-- Created Linear & Logistic, and Ridge & Lasso Regression tools (python libraries) to function similarly to scikit-learn's models.
-These two tools can fit and predict from a user-defined data set.
-Loss functions can also be selected via the model’s hyperparameters, and include gradient descent, sigmoid, and log-likelihood functions for all classes.
-These are python object-oriented programming .py files.

-###### **Decision Tree Model Python Library Creation**:

-- Created a decision tree model library for both classifiers and regressors in python object-oriented files.
-From data provided by the user, these models were able split data, fit train data, and predict and score the test data.
-Speed requirements were also imposed by the grader and were factored into the code (be able to run multiple tests in under 30 secs).

-###### **Random Forest Model Python Library Creation**:
+###### **Machine Learning Python Library Creation**:

-- The decision tree project above was revamped to become a Random Forest model library for both classifiers and regressors.
-Bootstrapping was added to the previous code, and a few new classes were needed to get the same functionality.
-Again, this was done through python’s object-oriented abilities and allowed for the similar data split, modeling training, accuracy scoring, and speed requirements.
+- Created python libraries that can perform machine learning tasks on structured dataset.
+These libraries include linear regression, logistic regression, decision tree, and random forest model techniques.
+These are python object-oriented programming .py files, and allow for hyperparameter tuning.

 ## Data Pipeline Projects

 ###### **COVID-19, U.S. Depression, & Twitter Relationship Analysis using Machine Learning**:

 - In this project I setup a data pipeline moving information from AWS S3 to a MongoDB distributed database.
 Machine learning analysis was coded in Databricks to understand a variety of questions about how depression was related to COVID-19 cases and tweet sentiments on various topics.
-A blog post detailing the questions asked and the results found will be published and linked here in the coming days.
+(This pipeline has been archived).

- ## Data Science Reports
+ ## Data Science Topic Discussions

  ###### **K-Means Clustering**: